Two Trump lieutenants found guilty, president implicated - Journal du Cameroun

-In a drama that played out simultaneously across two US cities, two key aides each faced eight separate charges stemming from a federal investigation into the 2016 presidential election.
+In a drama that played out simultaneously across two US cities, courts found the aides guilty of eight charges a piece, stemming from a federal investigation into the 2016 presidential election.

-In New York, Trump’s long-time attack-dog fixer Michael Cohen pled guilty to eight counts including making illegal campaign contributions.
+In New York, Trump’s longtime attack-dog fixer Michael Cohen admitted eight counts, including making illegal campaign contributions.

-In a sensational twist he pointed to the president as a coconspirator.

-Cohen pled guilty to illegally making pre-election hush payments, including to porn star Stormy Daniels, who says she had an affair with Trump.
+Cohen detailed how he made pre-election hush payments to porn star Stormy Daniels and Playboy model Karen McDougal.
+Both claim to have had an affair with Trump.

-But as part of a plea deal Cohen said he acted “in coordination and at the direction of a candidate for federal office.”
+But in a sensational twist, Cohen also pointed to the president — or “individual 1” as a co-conspirator — alleging that he acted “in coordination and at the direction of a candidate for federal office.”

 “I participated in this conduct with the purpose of influencing the election,” a visibly crestfallen Cohen told the judge, his voice trembling at times as he addressed the packed courtroom.